jitsi/lib-jitsi-meet/doc/e2ee.md

 This document describes some of the high-level concepts and outlines the design.
 Please refer to the source code for details.

-This library implements End-to-End Encryiption (E2EE) on supported endpopints (currently just browsers with support for [insertable streams](https://github.com/w3c/webrtc-insertable-streams)).
+This library implements End-to-End Encryption (E2EE) on supported endpoints (currently just browsers with support for [insertable streams](https://github.com/w3c/webrtc-insertable-streams)).

 This implementation follows the model outlined in [SFrame](https://tools.ietf.org/html/draft-omara-sframe-00) with